Huntsman School Academic Scholarship

 - March 24, 2017 - Receive by email an award or decline letter from the Huntsman School of Business.

-- Scholarship Awards Gala – If you are awarded and accept a scholarship, you must attend the Scholarship Awards Gala in April 2017 or you may forfeit your scholarship.
+- Scholarship Awards Gala – If you are awarded and accept a scholarship, you must attend the Scholarship Awards Gala in Fall 2017 or you may forfeit your scholarship.
+Details will be sent to the recipients.

 WHAT HAPPENS TO YOUR APPLICATION